dhchenx/Catla-HS/README.md

 <img src="images/catla-hs-logo.png" alt="Catla for Hadoop and Spark"
 	title="Catla-HS's logo" width="200" height="90" /><br/>
 # Catla-HS
-<b>Catla for Hadoop and Spark</b> (Catla-HS) is a self-tuning system for Hadoop parameters to improve performance of MapReduce jobs on both Hadoop and Spark clusters.
+<b>Catla for Hadoop and Spark</b> (Catla-HS) is a self-tuning system for Hadoop parameters to improve the performance of MapReduce jobs on both Hadoop and Spark clusters.
 Catla-HS is an improved version of [Catla](https://arxiv.org/abs/1912.12456), which is our previous work that only focused on Hadoop cluster. <br> <br>This redesigned project is template-driven, making it very flexible to perform complicated job execution, monitoring and self-tuning for MapReduce performance that addressed more modern solutions like Spark.
-Besides, the project provides tools that are easy to use for designing jobs, analyzing and visualizing tuning results.
+Besides, the project provides prediction and visualization tools that are easy to use for designing jobs, analyzing, visualizing and predicting the performanc of MapReduce jobs.

 ## Architecture
 <center>